 "Grandmother, your gentle hands knit for me a sacred place in liquid blue where I can curl up between knit stitches and purls and pearls - I am the woman underwater: feeling safe and strong and free. "

 Behind her, there is an energetoc cps,oc [attern ;le stars., and not unlike the charged microsom = swirls= seemingly chaotic in our eyes, but a sacred place for change to occur.
-Her blue knitting also echoes these patterns with crystals and seasheels attached to her work - emphasizing the tacile part of the underwater world.
+Her blue knitting also echoes these patterns with crystals and seashells attached to her work - emphasizing the tactile part of the underwater world.

 Around the outside of this mosaic canvas square is a border, two hues of blue and wavy lines of thickly painted white, glazed with light blue.
 This is to reinforce the idea of a symbolic "waves of change" and to give strength of containment, a feeling of safety within the borders of construct. four pearls anchor the four corners of this painting, while the fifth pearl, centred in our Underwater Woman's bronze heart, ties all of these pearls together.
 The soft blue of the waves let our eyes connect back to Grandmother's blue-white hands knitting "creation" or in this case, "re-creation" for a spirited, spontaneous Woman Underwater.